varughese/megabus-ticket-finder/README.md

 ### Features
 - Search Megabus tickets to save money
-- Set up price alerts
+- Set up email alerts triggered by price
 - Track price history of tickets

 There is some documentation on the design of the database and some logic behind some of the complicated mechanisms of the project [here](https://github.com/varughese/megabus-ticket-finder/blob/master/docs/database.md).